 IRI-EXPLORE: A Study to Test Whether BI 765845 Helps People Who Have Had a Heart Attack (IRI-EXPLORE)

-Randomised, Double-blind, Placebo-controlled Study to Investigate a Single Administration of BI 765845 on Top of Standard of Care in Patients With Acute Myocardial Infarction
+Randomised Study for Double-blind, Placebo-controlled Evaluation of a Single Intravenous Infusion of BI 765845 and Partially-blinded Evaluation of a Single Bolus Administration of BI 765845 on Top of Standard of Care in Patients With Acute Myocardial Infarction

 This study is open to adults aged 18 and over who have just had a heart attack.
 The purpose of this study is to find out whether a medicine called BI 765845 helps people who have had a heart attack.
 The investigators also want to test how well different doses of BI 765845 work and how they are tolerated by people who have had a heart attack.